Bo Takahashi: Saitama Seibu Lions

-On December 16, 2021, Takahashi signed with the Saitama Seibu Lions of Nippon Professional Baseball for the 2022 season.
+On December 16, 2021, Takahashi signed with the Saitama Seibu Lions of Nippon Professional Baseball.
+In 27 appearances for Seibu in 2022, he recorded a 2.56 ERA with 26 strikeouts across 31 2/3 innings pitched.

+In 2023, Takahashi made 28 appearances out of the bullpen for Seibu, registering a 3.00 ERA with 27 strikeouts across 36 innings of work.
+On November 10, 2023, the Lions re–signed Takahashi to a one–year contract with the intention to utilize him as a starting pitcher.

 International career

-In 2016, he played for the Brazil national baseball team in the 2017 World Baseball Classic qualification and will compete once again for Brazil at the 2021 World Baseball Classic qualification in Tucson, Arizona.
+In 2016, he played for the Brazil national baseball team in the 2017 World Baseball Classic qualification and competed again for Brazil at the 2021 World Baseball Classic qualification in Tucson, Arizona.

 Personal life

 Takahashi is a Brazilian of Japanese descent.
 He is fluent in the English, Portuguese, and Spanish languages, and can also understand Japanese.